 A guiding approaching

 Below are some ideas for how practitioners can use a guiding approach (and support parents’ autonomy, competence and relatedness).
 Most importantly, this approach is about getting to know the parent and family (i.e. their lifestyle, preferences, constraints), coming from their perspective (i.e. what does it feel like to be them?) and helping them set appropriate goals that fit within their lifestyle (i.e. tailoring support to the individual).
-It is also about learning what is going on in their lives that may interfere with their plans to change (and how you can work together to try to overcome these barriers).

 After reading each technique, ask yourself how much you currently use this and how you might implement it into your practice.
 For some practitioners these techniques will come naturally, or you may be practicing in this way already.
 If this is you, the following section may simply affirm what you are doing and provide you with confidence in your approach.
 For other practitioners, these techniques may be new and may appear a daunting task.
 If this is you, be reassured by the fact that many people feel this way.
-We think communication should be easy but in fact can be very challenging.
+People think communication should be easy but in fact can be very challenging.
 Rather than trying to implement these techniques all at once, perhaps pick one or two to try out first.
 Then once you are comfortable with them, come back to the module and move onto some more techniques.

 Talk the parent through consultation: